 Students will defend their Dissertation Prospectus in a 60 minute oral examination with their Advisory Committees, normally by the end of their fifth semester of study.
-Students should contact the Graduate Academic Advisor at least six weeksprior to when they wish to defend so that the Graduate Academic Advisor can schedule the Defense.
+Students should contact the Graduate Program Coordinator at least six weeksprior to when they wish to defend so that the Graduate Program Coordinator can schedule the Defense.
 Faculty are often traveling for research during the summer, so scheduling early is strongly advised.
-Once the Defense has been scheduled, the Graduate Academic Advisor will process the paperwork with the Office of Graduate Studies.
-These arrangements must be completed at least four weeks prior to the scheduled date of the oral exam.No later than two weeks before the examination date, the student will circulate electronic copies of the Dissertation Prospectus to each member of the examining committee and the Graduate Academic Advisor.
+Once the Defense has been scheduled, the Graduate Program Coordinator will process the paperwork with the Office of Graduate Studies.
+These arrangements must be completed at least four weeks prior to the scheduled date of the oral exam.No later than two weeks before the examination date, the student will circulate electronic copies of the Dissertation Prospectus to each member of the examining committee and the Graduate Program Coordinator.

 Students must successfully defend a dissertation prospectus by the end of their sixth semester in the Program and they can only do so after passing the Portfolio Exam.
 If warranted by extenuating circumstances (failure to pass the Portfolio and/or personal or professional challenges exceeding the norm), a student or their advisor may petition for an extension of the window for the Prospectus Defense.
 In such cases, the student will submit a written request for extension detailing the reasons why extra time is needed.
 The Graduate Committee will vote (in person or electronically) on all petitions to extend exam time.
 If a student does not pass their Prospectus Defense by the end of their sixth semester at KU and does not take a leave of absence, they will be placed on departmental probation and their GTA funding will be contingent upon getting back on schedule.

 The Doctoral Dissertation